By Adam Smith, 21st Century

 Well would you look at that, the inflation aligns almost perfectly with the rise in debt.
 Which makes sense, because ongoing high inflation would mean you’d need to sell more and more bonds every year because the money is worth less and less.
 But we’re not done quite yet, we haven’t considered interest rates.

 Now, one can argue the change in policy was the increasing use of interest rates to dampen inflation and that would be fair, but one must also consider the interest rates of the US.
-One of the many ways we are more or less forced to react to the moves of the US is interest rates, ours never vary too greatly from their’s, especially in those days.
-So whether or not we felt 20% rates were obscene, that’s what the US was doing and we are forced to follow suit or watch capital flight.
+One of the many ways we are more or less forced to react to the moves of the US is interest rates, ours never vary too greatly from theirs, especially in those days.
+So whether or not we felt 20% rates were obscene, that’s what the US was doing and we were forced to follow suit or watch capital take flight.
+This is also the reason interest rates must be higher than the rate of inflation, else the real rate of interest (interest minus inflation) would be negative and people losing money to inflation will move it elsewhere.

-If one were able to accurately strip away both inflation and interest rates from the debt one would find it grows at a much more normal pace with growth of the population and the economy.
+If one were able to accurately strip away both inflation and interest rates from the debt during that era one would find it grows at a much more normal pace with growth of the population and the economy.
+This is why the deficits have proven to be structural, not the result of new spending.
+The stagnation of growth was secular, a natural slowing that our economic and monetary system is ill-designed for and resulted in a so-called “corporate profitability crisis”.

 Banks in Canada were complaining about competition from other non-bank lenders that were not subject to reserve requirements.
-Well, this is of course a bit of apples and oranges, because non-bank lenders (excluding credit unions) do not have the power to create credit, they do in fact lend deposits.
-But the banks “convinced” (over $30 martinis in a Bay Street steak house no doubt) the government they were being treated unfairly, that required reserves were like a “tax on their money”, and they should be free to spend and invest instead of having that ability curtailed by money that was dead to them held in reserve.
+Well, this is of course a bit of apples and oranges, because non-bank lenders (excluding credit unions) do not have the power to create credit, they do in fact lend deposits, or more accurately must fully match deposits to loans.
+But the banks “convinced” (over $20 martinis in a Bay Street steak house no doubt) the government they were being treated unfairly, that required reserves were like a “tax on their money”, and they should be free to spend and invest instead of having that ability curtailed by money that was dead to them held in reserve.
 Well they got their way, and now both the BoC and BoE are 0% reserve systems.

-(WONKS ONLY: Which in the end doesn’t really matter anyway, you can still conduct monetary policy in much the same way without required reserves, paying a deposit rate and charging the bank rate as the bottom and top of an operating band that constrains the cost of money).
+[WONKS ONLY: You can still conduct monetary policy in much the same way without required reserves, paying a deposit rate and charging the bank rate as the bottom and top of an operating band that constrains the cost of money.
+What this really meant is it truly spelled the end of cost-free government spending.]

 Adam Smith, 21st Century